Mannerheim avenue (Mannerheimintie)

 On the right is the old student's house.

-Trade center, Makkaratalo, built in 1967 according to the plan of conversion city Centre.
-The project involved the demolition of all old buildings, however, because of public protests, some historic buildings had to save and embed in a modern building.
+Shopping center Makkaratalo, built in 1967 according to the plan of reconstruction of the city Center.
+The project involved the demolition of all old buildings, however, due to public protests, some of the historical buildings had to be preserved and built into a modern building.

 Здесь можно посидеть на террасе Hard Rock Сafe, но за недостатком времени я спустился в универсам и прикупил продуктов в дорогу.